Horcrux Redux, Yet Again:

-I’m still not altogether sure that Tom realized that the revenant would actually be able to escape from the book, although if it wasn’t created until ’81 that begins to look a lot more likely.
-But having it possess someone and direct the Basilisk may have been as far as Tom thought the project through.
+I’m still not altogether sure that Tom realized that the revenant would actually be able to escape from the book, although if the DIary Horcrux wasn’t created until ’81, and not created until after Bellatrix had needed to be forcably disentangled from the Cup, that scenario begins to look a lot more likely.
+But just having it possess someone to direct the Basilisk may have been as far as Tom thought the project through.

-If he did realize the revenant would absorb the writer in order to escape, Snape, with his inappropriate sentimental attachments — and the only follower to have known anything of the content of the Prophecy — was certainly Tom’s top pick of candidate.
+If he did realize the revenant would absorb the writer’ very life force in order to escape, Snape, with his inappropriate sentimental attachments — as well as being the only follower to have known anything of the content of the Prophecy — would certainly have been Tom’s top pick of candidate.

-And perhaps the it was the reincarnated Diary revenant that was even supposed to murder Dumbledore, and to move the soul fragment that drove it into a classier housing.
+And perhaps it was the reincarnated Diary revenant that was supposed to murder Dumbledore, and to move the soul fragment that drove it into a classier housing than an inanimate book.

-And the basic “cunning plan” may have been drafted out well before Tom had any idea of who the foretold child was.
-The child’s identity was the snag against putting it into operation earlier.
+And the basic “cunning plan” may have been drafted out well before Tom had any definite idea of who the foretold child was.
+The child’s identity was one of the snags against putting it into operation earlier.

-He could have drafted the plan out as early as the end of 1979.
+He could have drafted the basic plan out as early as the end of 1979.

 When he learned about the Prophecy.

 However: returning to the issue of the still missing Horcruxes; I was with the majority in their conviction that the Cup was somewhere in the castle.